rkrx/php-forms/README.md

 Fairly simple.
 Hope you noticed there are two inner arrays.

-This data should now be edited.
+This data now gets edited.
 Some assumptions should be made first:

-* A ```name``` should not be longer then 30 chars, but not shorter than 2.
+* A ```name``` must not be longer then 30 chars, but also not shorter than 2 chars.
 White-space character should be ignored.
-* ```birthday``` should be edited as a date.
+* ```birthday``` should be edited as a date - eg with a date picker.
 * ```contact.email``` and ```contact.phone``` should be displayed on the same level like ```name``` and ```birthday```.
 * The ```contact.email``` should be a valid E-Mail-Address.
 * For every quote, there is a text-input.
-You should be able to click on a ````[Add]``` button to generate a new input field.
+You should be able to click on a ```[Add]``` button to generate a new input field.
 * ```image_url``` should be handled by a image upload control with some post-processing and ftp operations.

 We can extract 4 different entry points for our form creation process:

-* Initial creation, where we have (possibly) no data at all.
-Form generates the html.
+* The initial creation, where we have (possibly) no data at all.
+Form generates html.
 * Editing existing data.
 Form also generates the html, but this time there is data to fill in.
 * Modifing the form structure without (re-)validation.
 This step is optional.
 * Converting and validating edited data.
-If validation fails, the form should be redisplayed with some hints attached.
+If the validation fails, the form should be re-displayed with some hints attached.

 So, what does it mean to "create" a form or convert and validate data or even modifying the structure?